 Day 8: Kinabalu Park

-Take an 88.9km drive (about two hours) down to Kinabalu Park, one of Malaysia’s World Heritage Sites, where you will be able to see the Mount Kinabalu from afar.
-Discover various flora and fauna in the rainforest, including Rafflesia, the biggest and smelliest flower in the world.
-Stay a few days at Kinabalu Park if you plan to climb Mount Kinabalu.
-Be well-equipped for hiking the highest mountain in Malaysia.
+Take the two-hour drive down to Kinabalu Park, one of Malaysia’s Unesco-listed sites, where you will be able to see Mount Kinabalu from afar.
+Discover various flora and fauna in the rainforest, including Rafflesia, the largest flower in the world with one of the foulest smells.
+Stay a few days at Kinabalu Park if you plan to climb Mount Kinabalu; be sure to be well-equipped for hiking the highest mountain in Malaysia.

 Day 9: Sandakan

-It is time to visit your orangutan friends at the Sepilok Orangutan Rehabilitation Centre, a 229km drive (about four hours) from Kinabalu Park.
+It is time to visit the Sepilok Orangutan Rehabilitation Centre, a 229km (142mi) drive from Kinabalu Park.
 Founded in 1964, Sepilok Orangutan Rehabilitation Centre supports 60–80 orphaned orangutans.
-See how these orangutans are taken care with tender love and care in their natural habitat.
+Watch these orangutans be taken care of with tender love and care in their natural habitat.
 A boardwalk leads to a viewing gallery and feeding platform, where orangutans are fed with milk and bananas twice a day by the rangers.

-Visit the Gomantong Caves to learn how bird nests are harvested by the farmers.
-You can watch the harvesting at Simud Hitam (Black Cave).
-Simud Putih (White Cave) has the more valuable bird nests.
-You are required to make arrangements with the guide to further explore Simud Putih.
-Swiftlets, bats, serpent eagles, bat eagles, kingfishers, and a few orangutans can be seen at these caves.
+From here, visit the Gomantong Caves to learn how edible bird nests are harvested by the farmers.
+You can watch the harvesting at Simud Hitam (Black Cave), although Simud Putih (White Cave) has the more valuable nests.
+Swiftlets, bats, serpent eagles, bat eagles, and kingfishers can be seen at these caves.